Education and Training Benefit Q&As

 No. You do not need a high school diploma or the Canadian Adult Education Credit (CAEC), formerly the General Educational Development (GED) high school equivalency certification, to qualify for the Education and Training Benefit (ETB).

-To learn how to get a high school/secondary school diploma, please contact your provincial or territorial department of education or visit High School Diploma and Continuing Education.
+To learn how to get a high school or secondary school diploma, please contact your provincial or territorial department of education or visit High School Diploma and Continuing Education.

-Please note: You cannot receive ETB funds to obtain a secondary school/high school level diploma.
+Please note: You cannot receive ETB funds to obtain a secondary school or high school level diploma.

 3. There are specific schools that indicate they focus on Veterans.
-Are any schools recommended?
+Does VAC recommend any schools?

-We do not recommend or endorse any schools/educational institutions.
+We do not recommend or endorse any schools or educational institutions.
 You should go to the school that best suits your academic and employment goals.
-Career Transition Services can provide you with information to help you choose a school/program that is right for you.
+Career Transition Services can provide you with information to help you choose a school or program that is right for you.

 4. My organization is looking at offering an educational program for Veterans.
 Can I receive assistance in designing the program to ensure a Veteran would qualify for Education and Training Benefit funding?

 No. VAC cannot be involved in the design nor the endorsement of any educational institution, course provider, program, or course.
-We must not show favoritism to any program, institution, or business.
+We must not show favouritism to any program, institution, or business.

 For more information about Education and Training Benefit funding, please visit: